 Drying of Chromatogram

-Colourless analytes detected by staining with reagents such as iodine vapour, ninhydrin etc.
+Colorless analytes were detected by staining with reagents such as iodine vapor, ninhydrin, etc.

-Radiolabeled and fluorescently labeled analytes detected by measuring radioactivity and florescence respectively.
+Radiolabeled and fluorescently labeled analytes were detected by measuring radioactivity and fluorescence respectively.

-Some compounds in a mixture travel almost as far as the solvent does; some stay much closer to the base line.
-The distance travelled relative to the solvent is a constant for a particular compound as long as other parameters such as the type of paper and the exact composition of the solvent are constant.
-The distance travelled relative to the solvent is called the Rf value.
+Some compounds in a mixture travel almost as far as the solvent does; some stay much closer to the baseline.
+The distance traveled relative to the solvent is a constant for a particular compound as long as other parameters such as the type of paper and the exact composition of the solvent are constant.
+The distance traveled relative to the solvent is called the Rf value.

 Applications of Paper Chromatography